 Our teaching staff have a wealth of professional and academic experience, with many still actively working in the music business.
+You’ll learn through a mixture of lectures, seminars and workshops with one-to-one and small group teaching, as well as written assignments and practical exercises.
 Regular guest speakers are invited in to BNU to share their knowledge and experience with you on subjects such as the art of songwriting, social media marketing and music publishing.

 What will I study?

 During your degree, you will develop solid business, marketing and management skills, allowing you to pursue many careers in this rapidly evolving industry.
 Key business modules will look at music publishing, the global music industry and the consumption of popular music.
 Key marketing modules will cover digital marketing, social media marketing and public relations.